 - clothing comfortable to be outdoors

-- safety glasses and hearing protection (North House provides these, but you may prefer your own)
+- preferred safety glasses and hearing protection (North House provides)

 - work apron